Correlation lengths of flat-band superconductivity from quantum geometry: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 In the previous section, we introduced the characteristic length scales of a two-band Hubbard model with perfectly flat bands, assuming time-reversal symmetry and a uniform-pairing condition.
 In this section, we demonstrate these results numerically by analyzing two representative lattice models: (i) the Creutz ladder and (ii) the $\chi$ lattice, both of which are depicted in Fig.~\ref{fig:lattice}.
+We note that the quantum metric given in Eq.~(\ref{eqn:qm}) is gauge invariant under $ \mathbf{k} $-dependent U(1) phase transformations of the Bloch states, $ | n_\mathbf{k} \rangle \to e^{i \theta_{n\mathbf{k}}} | n_\mathbf{k} \rangle. $ Since the characteristic length scales introduced in Eqs. (\ref{eqn:xi2b}), (\ref{eqn:xiCp}) and (\ref{eqn:xi0}) depend only on Brillouin-zone averages of the quantum metric, they are likewise gauge invariant which we have also verified this explicitly in our numerical calculations.

 The Creutz ladder is a one-dimensional, two-legged lattice with two sublattices.
 It is described by the Bloch Hamiltonian $ h_{\downarrow,-k}^* = h_{\uparrow k} \equiv h_k, $ with~\cite{thumin24}